zarpafantasma/corpus_rythmos/AI_Audit_Protocol.md

 ### Phase 5:
 Behind every rigorous theoretical framework lies a human process.
 Document '024-The Hidden Doors and the Half Key' serves as the final piece of the RTM Corpus, acting not merely as a traditional biography, but as a formal declaration of methodological transparency.

 In this final phase, the protocol instructs the AI to evaluate the unorthodox genesis of the theory.
 By explicitly disclosing the transdisciplinary interplay between human intuition, organic exploration, and AI co-creation, this document grounds the physics back into the human experience.
-The prompt then culminates its task by demanding a final, comprehensive "Red Team" verdict on the entire 24-document journey—from its cold mathematical empiricism to its deeply human origin.
+The prompt then culminates its task by demanding a final, comprehensive "Red Team" verdict on the entire 24-document journey, from its cold mathematical empiricism to its deeply human origin.

 Write the following Prompt:
 ```